youquanliu/Culture_Website/README.md

 # Culture_Website
 V2.4 updates: added all current versions together.
 Events, Forum posts and users signup all store in Database.
 When running the project check to see if the mysql-connector-java-5.1.45.jar file is in WEB-INF > lib.
 It seems to never come with the project.
-I've uploaded it to the repo.
+I've uploaded teh .jar file to the repo.

 culture-exchanges.com $11.77